MicrosoftDocs/ai-builder/ai-builder-docs/activity-monitoring.md

 ---
-title: Monitor model activity (preview)
+title: Monitor AI Builder models and prompts activity
-description: Learn how to monitor the activity or consumption of your AI models.
+description: Learn how to monitor the activity or consumption of your AI models and prompts.
 author: jekom1
 contributors:
   - jekom1